-Homework assignments account for 35% of your overall course percentage.
+Homework assignments account for 40% of your overall course percentage.
 Moreover, the homework assignments represent the best study tools to help you be successful in the course.
 To optimize the value of the homework assignments as study aids, it is strongly recommended that, following each lecture, you complete the homework questions that were covered during that lecture.
 This will allow you to complete the problems while the material is fresh in your mind, while also giving you ample time to have your questions answered as they arise.
 In addition, keeping up with the homework problems on a continual basis will also provide you the opportunity to focus on truly understanding the concepts underlying each problem, a key factor in exam success, rather than simply memorizing the steps towards the solution.

-To facilitate this continual revision, homework assignments for the relevant chapters will be due on Monday at 11:59pm of each week, with the first chapter homework assignment due on Monday, August 29.Homework assignments are backwards-looking and will generally include questions over the material covered in the course the previous week, although if a chapter is completed on Monday, then that chapter's homework assignment will also be due that Monday.
+To facilitate this continual revision, homework assignments for the relevant chapters will be due on Monday at 11:59pm of each week, with the first homework assignments due on Monday, January 27.
+Homework assignments are backwards-looking and will generally include questions over the material covered in the course the previous week, although if a chapter is completed on Monday, then that chapter's homework assignment will also be due that Monday.
 This is particularly relevant for exam weeks.
-There will be no homework assignments due the Monday after an exam (although there will be pre-class tutorials - more on these shortly).
+There will be no homework assignments due the Monday after an exam (although there will be Marginal Revolution University assignments - more on these shortly).

 All homework assignments will be completed in Achieve, which can be accessed via Canvas on the Assignments or Modules pages.
 Once you access the homework page in Achieve, each question is listed in the left-hand frame, along with a question completion bar.
 Your total current homework score is listed at the top of the page.
-You will have UNLIMITED ATTEMPTS for each homework question (up until the homework due date).
+You will have 10 ATTEMPTS for each homework question (up until the homework due date).
 There is no penalty for multiple question attempts, and only your highest-scoring attempt will be counted for the homework grade.
+If you are approaching your 10th attempt on a question, please seek out help from TA Office Hours, Tiger Tutoring, or the instructor.
+You WILL NOT receive additional attempts for the homework questions, so make sure to get help before you run out of attempts.